Click on a topic below to see reminders related to that topic.

 City of Bloomington Public Works crews collect recycle materials every other week on Tuesdays (see the schedule, also available on Recycle Coach app).
 A City provided recycle cart must be used.
 The cart should be placed in the parkway facing forward and away from obstructions (at least 3 feet from any tree, pole, mailbox, fire hydrant, or parked vehicle).
 If you place anything against the container, it cannot be lifted for dumping.
 The cart handle and wheels of the cart face in, away from the street.
 The cart must be stored in the backyard, garage, or a location not visible from the street.
 Additionally, write your address on the cart so it can be easily identified if it blown around by the wind.

 Accepted Recycle Materials – City of Bloomington accepts paper and cardboard, plastic #1 – 5, & 7, and glass & metal, For a complete list of recycle items, please click here.

 Materials Not Eligible for Recycle – Do not include drinking glasses, ceramics, mirrors, window glass, scrap metal, light bulbs, plastic bags, Styrofoam.
 All #6 plastic products are still not acceptable.

-Additional information is available on the Recycle Collection section of the City of Bloomington Public Works solid waste page.
+Additional information is available on the Garbage and Recycle page City of Bloomington Public Works.

 City of Bloomington Public Works crews make weekly visits to Old Farm Lakes on Tuesdays.
 A City provided garbage cart must be used.
 Garbage carts may be placed out for collection at the curb, but not in the street, no earlier than 2:00 p.m. on the day prior to scheduled collection, and no later than 6:00 a.m. on the day of the collection.